 Last week, CNN Traveller scored a virtual walk-through of the future presidential plane.
 It will feature a three-passenger meeting room, secure video teleconferencing, and an eight-passenger suite with lie-flat seats.
 In the main cabin, there will be 20 business-class seats, two galleys, and two lavatories.
 CNN Travel was told the plane should be flying by the mid-2030s.

 As CNN’s Maureen O’Hare notes, that’s all very nice, but the plane is probably too squeezy for any long-haul presidential flights.
 There is also the matter of range.
-Exosonic’s supersonic jet will be able to fly 9,260 before refueling.
-That will comfortably get you from Washington DC to Seattle but not to Tokyo or the Middle East.
+Exosonic’s supersonic jet will be able to fly 9,260 KM before refueling.
 It on long-distance flights that any supersonic flights will come into their own.

 From Brigadier-General Britton’s perspective, that’s not the point.
 The USAF’s involvement with Exosonic is about exploring new frontiers and seeing where it goes.